faadias/ezdb/README.md

 	    }
 	}).then(function(db) {
 	    database = db;
+	    console.log("Database has been created/opened!");
 	});

 In this example, we are creating a new database called "MyFirstDatabase" containing two tables named "person" and "email".
 Their "primary keys" are the columns "id" and "key", respectively.
-Those tables also have indexes, some unique, some not, which will be used for querying purposes.
+Those tables also have indexes - some unique, some not - which shall be used for querying purposes.

+Note: although the name given by IndexedDB is ObjectStore, I will use the term "table" to refer to these objects.

 Note: Just like a regular NoSQL database (like Cassandra), we do not specify all the columns in a table.
-This means that a "row" may vary from another in the number of attributes, even though they are in the same table.
-This will become more clear in future examples.
+This means that "rows" may vary from one another in the number of attributes, even though they are in the same table.
+This will become clearer in future examples.

 Since we are creating a new database from scratch, I used the number "1" as its version.
-Later on, I will show you how to make STRUCTURAL changes (new tables, indexes etc) to a pre-existent database, which will require an increment in the version number in order for the changes to take effect.
+Later on, I will show you how to make STRUCTURAL changes (new tables, indexes etc.) to a pre-existent database, which will require an increment in the version number in order for the changes to take effect.

 The result of "ezdb.open" is a [Promise](https://www.promisejs.org/).
 Since the creation/opening of a database is an asynchronous process, we have to wait for it to finish before proceeding.
-But how can we be sure that it has completed succesfully?
+But how can we be sure that it has completed successfully?
 Simple!
-Since the returned object is a Promise, we just have to call its "then" method and tell it what needs to be done when the Promise is "resolved", i.e., finishes processing.
+Since the returned object is a Promise, we just have to call its "then" method with a function as its argument.
+This function carries the piece of code that shall be called once the Promise is "resolved", i.e., finishes processing.
 In our case, we are to save the recently created/opened database in a global variable called "database".

 Note: Optionally, you can pass a second function as a parameter of "then" for error handling: